paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

 ``` c#
 Fiber.Start.Do(Event1).SkipFrames(10).Do(Event2);
 ```
+### Timeout
+Asynchronous processes suffer from services that never take the next step.
+External interfaces that don't return, buttons that aren't pressed, you get the idea.
+By adding `Timeout(seconds: 1.5f)` or the like and a fiber will at least exit reasonable gracefully.

 ### Update, LateUpdate and FixedUpdate
 By default, Fibers run on `Update()` which occurs once per frame.
 If `Time.timeScale` is changed then the time between updates changes accordingly. `OnFixedUpdate()` is on a reliable timer so that it is called regularly - more than once per frame if the frame rate is low. `OnLateUpdate()` is called once per frame after `OnUpdate()`.
 Use it to control a third-person camera so that any character movements are complete.
 ``` c#